View pricing for instance types on CoreWeave’s pricing page.

 Node conditions for reboots (deprecated)

-CoreWeave’s Node conditions are visible when managing reboots.
-You used to set these Node conditions using the Conditioner Kubectl plugin, but now you can use the CoreWeave Intelligent CLI to reboot Nodes without using Node conditions.
+CoreWeave’s Node conditions are visible when you manage reboots.
+You previously set these Node conditions with the Conditioner Kubectl plugin, but you can now use the CoreWeave Intelligent CLI to reboot Nodes without Node conditions.
 See the Reboot Nodes and Apply Node Pool updates guides for more information.| Condition | Description | Deprecated equivalent |

 |---|---|---|